vitalwarley/atlas200dk-cats-vs-dogs/hcia-v3/README.md

 - Open MindStudio via terminal: `./MindStudio/bin/MindStudio.sh`
 - Create a new project: `File > New > Project > Ascend App > Next > Empty Acl Project > Finish.`
+  - Name your project in `Ascend App`step.
-- Clone this project.
+- Clone this repository inside the new project.
+  - You can delete all other non-IDE files.
 - Download your `model.pb` and put it into `<ProjectName>/model/`
-- Execute: `python send_project.py --to-device atlas --execute`
+- Execute: `python3.7.5 send_project.py --to-device atlas --execute`
   - This needs the `.env` file.
 I will share it at the time of deployment.
 - Checkout the results in `outputs`!